 — Exodus 28:33

-the Sapphire was reserved for kings and priests
+The Sapphire was a stone that was reserved for kings and priests in the ancient world.

 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light;